Type 97 ShinHōtō Chi-Ha medium tank

 The Type 97 Shinhōtō Chi-Ha (九七式新砲塔中戦車チハ) was a Japanese medium tank used in World War II that was an upgrade to the original Type 97 Chi-Ha.
-The new version was designated Type 97-Kai ("improved") or Shinhōtō Chi-Ha ("new turret" Chi-Ha).
-This design was considered to be the best Japanese tank to have seen combat service during the Pacific War.
-Its first service in action was at Corregidor Island in the Philippines during early 1942.
+The new version was designated Type 97-Kai ("improved"), Shinhōtō Chi-Ha ("new turret" Chi-Ha) or simply "Type 97/47".
+Armed with a Type 1 47 mm tank gun, this design was considered to be the best Japanese tank to have seen combat service during the Pacific War.
+It first saw combat service at Corregidor Island in the Philippines in 1942.

 Development

 Japanese Army observers had watched tank developments in Europe and studied as avidly as any European military the operational experiences gained by German, Soviet, and Italian tanks in the Spanish Civil War (1936-1939).
+In addition, the shortcoming of the Type 97 Chi-Ha armed with its low-velocity 57 mm main gun became clear during the 1939 Battles of Khalkhin Gol against the Soviet Union.
+The 45 mm gun of the Soviet BT-5 and BT-7 tanks out-ranged the 57 mm tank gun, resulting in heavy Japanese losses.

-In order to improve the anti-tank capability of the Type 97 Chi-Ha medium tank, a new enlarged three-man turret armed with a high-velocity 47 mm gun was combined with the Chi-Ha's hull; hence the new name Kai ("improved") or Shinhōtō ("new turret").
+The army commanders were convinced of the need for a more powerful gun.
+In order to improve the anti-tank capability of the Type 97 Chi-Ha, a new enlarged three-man turret armed with a new high-velocity Type 1 47 mm tank gun was combined with the Chi-Ha's hull; hence the new name Kai ("improved") or Shinhōtō ("new turret").
 In 1942, it replaced the original model Type 97 in production.
-In addition "about 300" of the Type 97 tanks with the older model turret and 57 mm main gun were converted.
+In addition, "about 300" of the Type 97 tanks with the older model turret and 57 mm main gun were converted.